Mario Kart

-The series was launched in 1992 with Super Mario Kart on the Super Nintendo Entertainment System, to critical and commercial success.
-The Mario Kart series totals fourteen games, with six on home consoles, three on handheld consoles, four arcade games co-developed with Namco, and one for mobile phones.
-The latest game in the series, Mario Kart Live: Home Circuit, was released on the Nintendo Switch in October 2020.
-Over 164.43 million copies in the series have been sold worldwide.
+The series was launched in 1992 with Super Mario Kart on the Super Nintendo Entertainment System (SNES), to critical and commercial success.
+The Mario Kart series totals seventeen games, with eight on home consoles, three on handheld-only consoles, five arcade games co-developed with Namco, and one for mobile phones.
+Over 189 million copies of the series have been sold worldwide.

+Mario Kart 8, released on the Wii U in 2014 and ported to the Nintendo Switch in 2017, is one of the best-selling video games, at 76.66 million sold for both versions.
+Mario Kart Live: Home Circuit, a mixed reality game, was released on the Switch in October 2020.
+The newest installment, Mario Kart World, was released as a launch title on the Nintendo Switch 2 on June 5, 2025.

 Gameplay

-In the Mario Kart series, players compete in go-kart races, controlling one of a selection of characters, mainly from the Mario franchise.
-Up to twelve characters can compete in each race (varying per game).
+In the Mario Kart series, players compete in go-kart races, controlling one of a selection of Mario characters.
+Up to 24 characters can compete in each race (varying per game).
+Players can perform driving techniques during the race such as rocket starts, slipstreaming, drifting and mini-turbos.